Ayurvedic Nutrition

 Vata Types

-Vata constitutions benefit most from herbs that are warming, grounding, nourishing, and moistening.
-Look for herbs with sweet, sour, and salty tastes.
+Vata constitutions do best with herbs that are warming, grounding, nourishing, moistening.
+Look for sweet, sour and salty tastes.

 Top picks: Ashwagandha, Shatavari, Bala, Ginger (fresh), Nutmeg, Licorice